 Reducing matching contributions will directly affect the ACP test and may also indirectly affect the ADP test for pretax deferrals.
 Here are some factors to consider in evaluating the testing consequences:

 What if the plan fails ADP/ACP testing?
-Plans failing the ADP/ACP tests must refund or recharacterize excess contributions to highly compensated employees (HCEs) if the employer is too cash-strapped to make qualified nonelective employee contributions (QNECs).
+Plans failing the ADP/ACP tests must refund or recharacterize excess contributions to HCEs if the employer is too cash-strapped to make qualified nonelective employee contributions (QNECs).
 To avoid a 10% excise tax, corrective distributions and/or recharacterization must occur within 2-1/2 months after the end of the plan year (or six months after plan year-end for certain auto-enrollment plans).

 Some plans provide a year-end true-up match to ensure employees don’t lose out merely because the match formula applies each pay period, rather than on an annualized basis.
 Employers suspending their match must consider how they want to determine the true-up and carefully draft a plan amendment suspending the match to avoid unintended true-ups.